 \exam Taking

 the following parametric LP program

 has a feasible solution $d=(1,1,1,1,1.5)^T$.
-Its nonstandard dual program can be expressed as follows where $B=(1,1,-2,-1,-1)$.
-If the slackness variables $x_3,x_4,x_5$ are omitted, then the primal feasible region reduces a convex pentagon in the two-dimensional plane.
+The non-standard dual program can be expressed as follows: where $B=(1,1,-2,-1,-1)$.
+If the slackness variables $x_3,x_4,x_5$ are omitted, the primal feasible set reduces the convex pentagon in a two-dimensional plane.
 This convex pentagon has five vertices